backdrop-contrib/leaflet/README.md

 # Leaflet

-Integration with the [Leaflet](https://leafletjs.com/) JS mapping library, a modern, lightweight Open-Source library for interactive maps.
+Integration with a recent version of the [Leaflet](https://leafletjs.com/) JS mapping library, a modern, lightweight Open-Source library for interactive maps.

 *The Leaflet module features:*